zutshi/S3CAMX/README.md

 - [S-Taliro 1.6](https://sites.google.com/a/asu.edu/s-taliro/s-taliro):
 Needed to reproduce comparison results (**included** in the distribution)

-##Installing S3CAMX
+##Installation
-The distribution package was tested on Ubuntu 12.04 and 14.04 and should work on Python 2.7.x (Python 2.7.3 and higher).
+The distribution package was tested on Ubuntu 12.04 and 14.04 and should work on Python 2.7.x (**Python 2.7.3 and higher**).

 We provide two packages of S3CAMX